ppy/osu-wiki/news/2020-04-29-new-featured-artist-pup.md

 As usual, all of the above plus so much more is available over at [**PUP**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/79) all pre-timed for your convenience and just awaiting your personal touch of mapping pizazz.

-We sure were hounded with guesses this week, namely from @waferosu, @REFORMEDawnsday, @radarrrrrrr, @fyreosu, @VenoxiaOsu, @joe_boolin, @Apo11o_osu_osu, @Darkpitqwc, @domanbruh, @melwoine1 and @haruzawaa, who all managed to guess the hint correctly.
+We sure were hounded with guesses this week, namely from @waferosu, @REFORMEDawnsday, @radarrrrrrr, @fyreosu, @VenoxiaOsu, @joe_boolin, @Apo11o_osu_osu, @Darkpitqwc, @domanbruh, @melwoine1 and @haruzawaa, who all managed to hit the proverbial nail on the head.
 Congratulations!

-The next few weeks worth of releases are slated to be a wicked journey across tons of different sounds, so make sure to check the [@osugame Twitter](https://twitter.com/osugame) out on the regular for more hints and other assorted osu! news.
+The next few weeks worth of releases are slated to be a wicked journey across tons of different styles and genres, so make sure to check the [@osugame Twitter](https://twitter.com/osugame) out on the regular for more hints and other assorted osu! news.
 You definitely don't want to miss out!

 —Ephemeral